tomnguyentran/tomnguyentran.github.io/_portfolio/risk_monitor.md

 * Specific high risk merchants are exceeding a chargeback ratio of 3.0%, far above the 0.8% safety threshold.
   * Recommendation: Conduct an immediate audit of the top 20 merchants identified in the dashboard to determine if account termination is required.

+Note: This project uses a simulated dataset for educational purposes.
+The data was downloaded from this [website](https://www.kaggle.com/datasets/kartik2112/fraud-detection?select=fraudTrain.csv).